Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 ![can_basics_wiring_02.png](/manual/configuration/can_basics_wiring_02.png =800x){target=_blank}

-Daisy-chaining can be mixed with stubs to create create the CAN bus that best suits your requirements.
+Daisy-chaining can be mixed with stubs to create the CAN bus that best suits your requirements.

 ### Stubs